UBS announced a net profit of $1.4 billion for the second quarter of 2019.Earningsread more

 Last fall, the president of a small college in Kentucky realized his Christian school might be slapped with a hefty new tax.
+He was not happy.

 Lyle Roelofs reached out to Republican Rep. Andy Barr, whose district includes Berea College, to describe how the 1,600-student school would be affected by the proposed 1.4 percent excise tax on large college endowments.

 "We knew from the start this was a concern," Roelofs said.
 He estimated the lost revenue might force him to admit 30 fewer students a year.